 - Slice and serve.
 Cover and store leftovers at room temperature for 5 days or in the refrigerator for up to 1 week.
 Bread tastes delicious when toasted in the toaster!

-Overnight: Prepare the dough through step 3, allowing the dough to rise overnight in the refrigerator.
+- Overnight Instructions: Prepare the dough through most of step 3, allowing the dough to rise overnight in the refrigerator instead of in a warm environment.
 The slow rise gives the bread wonderful flavor!
-In the morning, continue with step 4.
-I don't recommend shaping the bread the night before as it will puff up too much overnight.
+In the morning, let the dough sit on the counter until it comes to room temperature, then continue with step 4.
+I don’t recommend shaping the bread the night before as it will puff up too much overnight.

 - Special Tools: KitchenAid Stand Mixer | 5-qt Tilt-Head Glass Mixing Bowl | Rolling Pin | Loaf Pan

-- I always use Red Star Platinum yeast, an instant yeast.
+- Yeast: I always use Red Star Platinum yeast, an instant yeast.
 If using active dry yeast, the rise times could be slightly longer.
+Reference my Baking with Yeast Guide for answers to common yeast FAQs.

 Homemade Cinnamon Swirl Bread – Step by Step Photos